• Recipes

 potato gnocchi recipe step 2b (1)

-Step 2) - Separately, beat the egg in a bowl with a fork.
-Then add the flour to the potatoes, salt and finally add 2 tablespoons of the beaten egg.
+Step 2) - In a small bowl, lightly beat the egg with a fork.
+Add the flour and salt to the mashed potatoes, then mix in about 2 tablespoons of the beaten egg.

 potato gnocchi recipe step 3b (1)